About the College

 - We receive and investigate complaints about the nursing practice and conduct of registered nurses and determine appropriate remedial or disciplinary actions as required.

 The College has been the professional regulatory body for registered nurses in Manitoba since 1913.
-The Registered Nurses Act and Regulations set out the College's responsibilities.
+The Registered Nurses Act and Regulations set out the College's responsibilities until May 31, 2018 when we will become governed under the Regulated Health Professions Act and Registered Nursing Regulation.

 - Support registered nurses to meet and maintain regulatory standards.